So it's another Supporters Trust?

 collectively by the fans, with the shares held - in Trust - in their name.
 They can

-further cement the role of fans in the life of the club.
+never be sold for profit and it further cements the role of fans in the life of the club.
 Most importantly, however, it

 ownership of the club.